ICSE Class X Important Questions of Physics 2012

 3. State with reason, which of the two, boiling water or steam both at 100ºC will produce more severe burns.

 1. Differentiate between the e.m.f. and terminal voltage of a cell.

 2. An electric iron is rated at 750 W, 230 V. Calculate the electrical energy consumed by the iron in 16 hours.
 If the cost of electricity is Rs.5 per unit, calculate the total cost.

 3. State four main ways by which the speed of rotation of an electric motor can be increased.

-Tags: icse important questions 2013, physics numericals for class 10 icse, most probable questions for icse 2013, important numerical of class 10 related exams of 2013 of pakistan, important questions for icse 2013, most expected questions for icse 2013, icse important questions class x 2013, 10 class physics important questions, 10 th ICSE PHYSICS SOLVED NUMERICALS IN FORCE, solved numericals of chapter electricity of class 10
+Tags: icse important questions 2013, physics numericals for class 10 icse, most probable questions for icse 2013, important numerical of class 10 related exams of 2013 of pakistan, important questions for icse 2013, most expected questions for icse 2013, 10 class physics important questions, icse physics questions, 10 th ICSE PHYSICS SOLVED NUMERICALS IN FORCE, internal or important question & answer of physics for class-10 (sa-1)